 Coincidence Engine One: Universal People’s Republic Time

-Coincidence Engine Two: Approximate demarcator of constellations in other cosmos
+Coincidence Engine Two: Approximate demarcator of constellations

 Coincidence Engines is a series of works conceived in homage to the Poème Symphonique of 20th-century Hungarian composer György Ligeti, who used metronomes not for their intended utilitarian purpose of keeping musical time, but as musical instruments in their own right.
 Extending and developing this approach, Coincidence Engines employs a multitude of dynamically modulated time-keeping devices to explore themes of regimentation, multiplicity, (im)perfection and entropy.

 The project reinterprets the clock as a machine that has the capacity to transcend the workaday function of keeping time.
 Coincidence Engines treats the seemingly mundane event of a clock’s tick as a building block for the construction of rich and complex acoustic structures.
 Massed clock ticks, both freely drifting and rigorously synchronized, fill a series of environments configured to focus, stimulate and challenge the visitor’s visual and auditory perception.
 Alternately mesmerizing, contemplative and thought-provoking, Coincidence Engines opens a space wherein the passage of time can be considered simultaneously as an abstract concept and as a sensuous, aesthetic experience.

 Beyond being sound-producing instruments, the Coincidence Engines installations are free-standing, quasi-architectural constructions that are integral to the viewer-listener’s absorption in fields of sonorous expression.
 The work’s hybrid, interdisciplinary approach is simultaneously engaging and sophisticated.
 Coincidence Engines’ potent experiential qualities provide multiple points for audiences’ interactions with an innovative form of contemporary cultural expression.